jarlold/gameoflife/README.md

 - `./a.out` to start the game normally, with some random pattern.
 - `./a.out h` to start the game using "high life" ruleset.`
-- `./a.out i` also runs the original game.
+- `./a.out o` also runs the original game.

 # Optimization
 I'm just storing everything in a big array because it lets me pass a kernel over